3 Mexico Players Who Could Cause Problems for Bafana Bafana in the 2026 World Cup Opener

 3 Mexico stars who could trouble Bafana

-Football analyst Uche Anuma during an exclusive interview with Briefly News shared his thoughts on the match between Bafana Bafana and Mexico while also mentioning three stars from the latter who can cause problems for Broos' side.
+Football analyst Uche Anuma, during an exclusive interview with Briefly News, shared his thoughts on the match between Bafana Bafana and Mexico while also mentioning three stars from the latter who can cause problems for Broos' side.

-"Mexico and South Africa are both expected to give us another memorable opening World Cup game, just like they did in the 2010 edition why the competition was hosted by South Africa," he said.
+"Mexico and South Africa are both expected to give us another memorable opening World Cup game, just like they did in the 2010 edition when the competition was hosted by South Africa," he said.

-"Former Chicago Fire midfielder Brian Gutierrez is another player South Africa players should look out for.
+"Former Chicago Fire midfielder Brian Gutierrez is another player South African players should look out for.
 He was one of the best players for Mexico in their final warm-up game against Serbia, and gave an assist."

 Source: Briefly News